 All published contents will be archived on the Portico platform to ensure long-term digital preservation.

 1.7 Repository Policy

-Computational Biomedicine allows authors to deposit versions of their work in an institutional or other repository of their choice without embargo.
-Please refer to Sherpa Romeo for detailed information.
+Journal of Building Design and Environment allows authors to deposit versions of their work in an institutional or other repository of their choice without embargo.

 1.8 AI and AI-assisted Technologies Policy